ajocelynpatrick/Datacamp/README.md

 # Datacamp
-In this repository, you will find a list of scripts i used to pass the Data Sciences with Python program for Datacamp.
+In this repository, you will find a list of scripts i used to pass the Data Sciences with Python 20 courses program from Datacamp.
-You will also find the datacamp projects i have attended for Data analysis.
+You will also find the datacamp projects i have attended for applied Data analysis.